AfterShip/apps-opencart/README.md

 ![](https://cloud.githubusercontent.com/assets/6940389/6477048/097d6e5e-c259-11e4-97db-958b86b62550.png)

-If you input the correct credentials, you should notice how the Enabled carriers appear, this carriers are the ones you have actived in your Aftership account, you can modify them [here](https://www.aftership.com/settings/courier).
+If you input the correct credentials, you should notice now the Enabled carriers appear, these carriers are the ones you have activated in your Aftership account, you can modify them [here](https://www.aftership.com/settings/courier).

-The username is very important, will tracking links to it, for example: [https://username.aftership.com/dhl/0123456789](https://username.aftership.com/dhl/123456789) will point to the tracking 123456789 from dhl in your account.
+The username is very important, tracking links will contain it, for example: [https://username.aftership.com/dhl/0123456789](https://username.aftership.com/dhl/123456789) will point to the tracking 123456789 from dhl in your account.

 #####In `Sales --> Orders --> View --> Order History tab`